jimvermillion/symbol_sudoku/README.md

 THE SYMBOL SUDOKU GAME

 ## PURPOSE OF PROJECT:
 This was the final for project for Computer Programming II at North Seattle College.
-It utilizes
+It utilizes MVC design, OOP, and Swing.
 ## DATE:
 Spring 2015